List of Hollyoaks characters introduced in 2021: Sam Chen-Williams

 Sam Chen-Williams, played by Matthew McGivern, made his first appearance on 15 December 2021.
 Sam is a police officer and it was announced upon his casting that he would form a relationship with another character on the soap.
 This is later revealed to be Celeste Faroe (Andrea Ali), for whom he buys a bottle of champagne.
 Sam is later revealed to be a member of the Chen-Williams, a new family on Hollyoaks and the first East Asian family on a soap opera.
+An official Hollyoaks video highlighting the Chen-Williams family called Sam "The Bro with the complicated love life".